site search by freefind advanced

 My glory, and the lifter up of my head.

 2, 3.
-Enemies stand for evils and the falses thence derived,
+Enemies stand for evils and the falses thence derived, for these are the adversaries in the spiritual sense.

 A. 10481.